-Operational strategy: The operating strategy of the presented experimental setup aims to implement grid-serving control of the EHG with simultaneous cost-optimized use of its internal plants.
-The internal system structure is represented in a more abstract way and thus hidden by the EMS.
-Therefore, a schedule for the following 24 hours can be transmitted to the entire energy hub, which is used to control the internal systems in an optimized way.
+Operational strategy: The operating strategy of the presented experimental setup aims to implement grid-serving control of the EHG with the simultaneous cost-optimized use of its internal plants.
+The internal system structure is represented in a more abstract way and is thus hidden by the EMS.
+Therefore, a schedule for the following 24 h can be transmitted to the entire energy hub, which is used to control the internal systems in an optimized way.
 In this way, the local curtailment of renewable energy feed-in will be reduced.
+The optimization target is, on the one hand, the operating costs of the EHG including expenses for CO_2 emissions and, on the other hand, the fulfillment of the external power demand by adjusting the component setpoints for their power output.

 System configuration: The system configuration schema introduced in Figure 1 consists of the EHG system model including the presented component models.
 Furthermore, for modeling the surrounding system into which the EHG model configuration is integrated, local surrounding RES and their generation, local demand by industry and regional mobility demand are respected by the scenario data.
-For test case one
+For Test Case one (TC1) the considered RES possess the following peak power: local PV plants with 10 MWpeak and a single WPP with 2.5 MWpeak.